 1) Most resource intensive antivirus software can be replaced with the lightweight Avast free antivirus.

 2) Microsoft Office (Microsoft 365) can be replaced with OpenOffice, an open source alternative that also has loads of amazing additions.

 3) Adobe Reader can be replaced with the free Foxit Reader.

 4) The newer versions of Internet Explorer (IE 10 and above) and Microsoft Edge are less resource intensive.
 If you have been using an older version, it is time to upgrade IE or replace it with either Mozilla Firefox or Google Chrome.
 This can also give you faster browsing speeds.

-5) The default Windows Media Player can be replaced with VLC Media Player.
+5) The default Windows Media Player can be replaced with the VLC Media Player.

 Restart your computer often

 Check your hard drive for errorsOver time, as you use your computer, chances are that some errors might creep in your hard disk which negatively affect your computer's performance.
 The best way to solve this issue is by using the inbuilt Disk Check utility available in all versions of Windows.
 To use it, execute chkdsk /r in the Command Prompt.
 Remember to open the Command Prompt as an administrator.
 The chkdsk/ r command scans your computer's hard drive for errors and recovers readable data.

 The command might ask you to schedule a scan the next time you start your computer.
 Execute Y to schedule a scan at the next system restart.
 Depending upon the size of your hard disk, this step might take some time.
 This step might increase your computer's performance phenomenally if there are a lot of errors on your hard drive.